mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 > ... or body-manifesting-is-not-pure.

-It’s also *body-manifesting*, [which] means [your] body expresses your body in many ways: so-called gassho, so-called washing your face, so-called sleeping, so-called eating a meal, so-called training in spiritual life, et cetera.
+It’s also *body-manifesting*, [which] means [your] body expresses your body in many ways: so-called *gassho*, so-called *washing your face*, so-called *sleeping*, so-called *eating a meal*, so-called *training in spiritual life*, et cetera.
 That is body-manifesting.
 Body-manifestations, constantly.
 According to the maple leaf, that is called sometimes it shows the front, sometimes it shows the back.
 Many backs, many fronts; the body always shows front, and back, front, back.

 And then through showing the back of your body, then you should understand the total picture of your life.
 That is total dynamic working; the universe.
 Anyway, if you see the back of your life, still your basic attitude is constantly standing up straight in the realm of buddha-nature.
 That is [the] fundamental step of your walking: step by step, walk.
 That is *grounding* your life.